pokerregion/poker/docs/development.rst

 The framework contains a lot of tests (over 400).
 The basic elements like Card, Hand, Range, etc. are fully tested.

 All the unit tests are written in `pytest`_.
-I choose it because it offers very nice funcionality, and no-boilerplate code for tests.
-No need to sublass anything, just prefix classes with ``Test`` and methods with ``test_``.
+I choose it because it offers very nice functionality, and no-boilerplate code for tests.
+No need to subclass anything, just prefix classes with ``Test`` and methods with ``test_``.

 All assertion use the default python ``assert`` keyword.